wilderness813/gpx-cleaner/README.md

 - Broken maps with disconnected segments
 - Invalid personal records

-**GPS Cleaner** solves this by automatically detecting parallel trajectories in your GPX file, showing each as a separate "ride," and letting you pick the real one.
+**GPX Cleaner** solves this by automatically detecting parallel trajectories in your GPX file, showing each as a separate "ride," and letting you pick the real one.

 ---